Social media as a news source

-Using social media as a news source has become an increasingly more popular way for old and young adults alike to obtain information.
-There are ways that social media positively affects the world of news and journalism but it is important to acknowledge that there are also ways in which social media has a negative affect on the news that people consume such as false news, biased news, and disturbing content.
+Using social media as a news source has become an increasingly more popular way for people of all age groups to obtain current and important information.
+Just like many other new forms of technology there are going to be pros and cons.
+There are ways that social media positively affects the world of news and journalism but it is important to acknowledge that there are also ways in which social media has a negative effect on the news.
+With this accessibility, people now have more ways to consume false news, biased news, and even disturbing content.

+In 2019, the Pew Research Center created a poll that reported Americans are wary about the ways that social media sites share news and certain content.
+This wariness of accuracy grew as awareness that social media sites could be exploited by bad actors who concoct false narratives and fake news.